effector/patronum/src/pending/readme.md

 1. `effects` `(Array<Effect<any, any, any>>)` - array of any effects
 1. `of` `("some" | "every")` — Optional.
-Select strategy of combining pendings of differents effects.
+Select strategy of combining pendings of different effects.
 Default `"some"`

 :::note since
 The `of` argument was added since patronum 1.1.0